How to Install Nginx on Fedora 40 or 39

 sudo nano /etc/logrotate.d/nginx

-This file specifies the management of log archiving, compression, and rotation by NGINX.
-It defaults to sensible settings, yet it allows customization to conform to particular logging policies or system requirements.
+This file specifies NGINX’s log archiving, compression, and rotation management.
+It defaults to sensible settings and allows customization to conform to particular logging policies or system requirements.

 Understanding Logrotate Configuration Options